AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Experiments

 \subsection{Zero-Shot Generalization to Unseen Datasets and Categories}

-To further evaluate the robustness and out-of-distribution (OOD) generalization of AssemLM, we conduct a zero-shot evaluation on the standard IKEA datasets~\cite{wang2022ikea}.
-Unlike the previous multi-category benchmark, these assets were strictly excluded from the training phase.
-This experiment aims to verify whether the diverse geometric reasoning learned from our 130K large-scale dataset, under heavy rotation randomization, can generalize to assemblies from unseen asset sources and object categories.
+To evaluate AssemLM's out-of-distribution (OOD) generalization, we conduct a zero-shot evaluation on the standard IKEA dataset~\cite{wang2022ikea}, which was strictly excluded from training.
+This assesses whether the geometric reasoning acquired from our randomized 130K dataset can successfully generalize to novel asset sources and categories.